sol-sk/GIT_Obsidian/W2024/W2024T2/PHIL 470/PHIL 470.md

 What drives the cycle of life/death/rebirth? *Desire* → Buddha works with but rearticulates this

-The man whose only desire is his (true) self; his vital functions do not depart: brahman he is and to brahman he goes
+> “Now, a man who does not desire—who is without desires, who is freed from desires, whose desires are fulfilled, whose only desire is his self—his vital functions  (prdna)  do not depart.
+Brahman  he is, and to  brahman  he goes.”

+Liberation requires purification from desire
+We get a taste of it, of ego dissolution, in sleep

+Problem: existence in rebirth cosmology
+Solution: liberation, which we have some access to but must purify in order to fully access